 43A Bird Street | Stellenbosch | Western Cape | +27 (0)21 883 3545

 Signal Hill is located next to Lion’s Head, with stunning views of the Atlantic.
-It’s home to a number of historic features such as the Signal Hill cannon, which originally notified the public when a ship was in trouble.
-This old Capetonian tradition still takes place every day on Signal Hill, just below the mountaintop.
-At 12h00 exactly, the Noon Gun is fired – an opportunity for people to set their watches (and block their ears).
+It’s home to a number of historic features such as the Signal Hill cannon, which was originally fired daily at noon to signal the arrival of ships in the bay.
+It is still fired today, and it is Cape Town’s oldest tradition.
+At 12h00 exactly, the Noon Gun is fired – it’s a whole lot of fun to watch.

 Signal Hill | Cape Town | 8001

-This monument in Simon’s Town commemorates Just Nuisance, a Great Dane who befriended the Royal Navy and made such an impression that he was enlisted, wore a sailor’s hat, turned up at functions and did much to boost the morale of sailors at sea.
-You can also visit the Simon’s Town Museum, which displays his papers, collar and photographs.
+A monument in Simon’s Town commemorates Just Nuisance, a Great Dane who befriended the Royal Navy.
+He made such an impression that he was enlisted, wore a sailor’s hat, turned up at functions and did much to boost the morale of sailors at sea.
+You can also visit the Simon’s Town Museum, which displays his papers, collar, and photographs.

 Just Nuisance Monument | Jubilee Square | Simon’s Town

-The Iziko Museums regularly have free entry days (usually on public holidays), which make for prime opportunities to explore the extensive art, social and natural history collections housed in these Cape Town institutions.
-Particularly interesting is the Bo-Kaap Museum, which showcases Islamic heritage and culture in South Africa, and is set in the historic neighbourhood that is home to many Muslims and descendants of freed slaves.
-Additionally, The Planetarium, a celestial dome in the South African Museum Building in the Company’s Garden is an incredibly entertaining day out.
+Iziko Museums regularly have free entry days (usually on public holidays), and you can explore their extensive art, social history, and natural history collections.
+The Bo-Kaap Museum showcases the history of Islamic heritage and culture in South Africa, and is set in the historic neighbourhood that is home to many descendants of freed slaves.
+The Planetarium, which forms part of the South African Museum Building in the Company’s Garden, is an incredibly entertaining day out, no matter your age.

 Rust en Vreugd | 78 Buitenkant St | City Centre | Cape Town | 8000